Outdoor Socket Installation Cost

 You will want to hire an electrician to install an outside socket.
 Here are some of the key things you should look for:

-• They should be a Part P registered ‘competent person’ or firm.
-This means they will certify that their work meets building regulations and they complete all the relevant paperwork.
+• Are they officially registered?
+You should only hire a qualified electrician who can confirm they are Part P registered as a ‘competent person’ or firm.
+This also means they can self-certify and complete the relevant paperwork.

-• Electricians can be registered with the National Inspection Council for Electrical Installation Contractors (NICEIC), ELECSA, NAPIT or another government-approved scheme.
-Choosing one who is will give you added protection in case there is a dispute later on.
+• Do they belong to any recognized schemes?
+Electricians can be registered with organizations such as the National Inspection Council for Electrical Installation Contractors (NICEIC), ELECSA, NAPIT, or another government-approved scheme.
+Choosing a registered electrician gives you extra protection if a dispute arises later.

 FAQs